marcellogaronzi/Portafoglio/README.md

   python3 main.py
   ```

+>
+> The program will generate 3 files in the `out/` directory, each containing stocks data downloaded from the user.
+>

 ## Contributing

-You're free to clone the repository and collaborate
+You're free to clone the repository and collaborate.

 [https://github.com/marcellogaronzi/Portafoglio.git](https://github.com/marcellogaronzi/Portafoglio.git)